Mounting an external file share#

 kubectl get pods | grep 'workspace\|deploy' | cut -d' ' -f1 | xargs kubectl delete pods

-10. To verify that Anaconda Enterprise users can access the volumes you add, start a new project editing session or restart an existing one and confirm that the volumes are listed as available directories.
+10. To verify that Workbench users can access the volumes you add, start a new project editing session or restart an existing one and confirm that the volumes are listed as available directories.
 See Loading data for more information.

 Addressing file share downtime#

-If a server that you have configured as a volume mount in Anaconda Enterprise goes offline, editor sessions, applications and deployment jobs that use it will not start.
+If a server that you have configured as a volume mount in Workbench goes offline, editor sessions, applications and deployment jobs that use it will not start.
 If downtime occurs, Anaconda recommends disabling the mount until the server resumes proper functioning.

 Disabling a volume mount#